kukuu/siliconlabs/package-json/browserslist-example/README.md

-# Browserslist Example
+# Browserslist

-[Browserslist] is a config to share target browsers between different front-end tools.
+Browserslist is a config to share target browsers between different front-end tools.

 This repository shows how Browserslist is used by: